ghc-proposals/ghc-proposals/proposals/0000-first-class-modules.rst

 [hsmods-logic]_.

-So far, I have only implemented the simplest versions of the systems, in particular ignoring qualified imports and import/export specifiers.
+So far, I have only implemented the simplest versions of the systems, in particular ignoring qualified imports, import/export specifiers, and dotted names.
 I will add qualified imports given more time, but I don’t plan to add import/export specifiers, since they aren’t very interesting and just act as filters on the imported/exported bindings.